Trump urges unity, condemns hate in response to 'alt-right' Virginia protests

 The protests were precipitated by the city's government deciding to remove symbols of its confederate past, including a statue of Confederate Gen. Robert E. Lee.
 Similar protests happened in May when New Orleans officials decided to remove confederate statues.

-Trump was not the first White House occupant to respond to the violence.
+"I stand with @POTUS against hate & violence," he tweeted.
+"U.S is greatest when we join together & oppose those seeking to divide us. #Charlottesville."

-First lady Melania Trump tweeted 45 minutes before her husband that "our country encourages freedom of speech, but let's communicate w/o hate in our hearts.
+First lady Melania Trump also tweeted 45 minutes before her husband that "our country encourages freedom of speech, but let's communicate w/o hate in our hearts.
 No good comes from violence."

 Trump is in the midst of a working vacation at his private golf club in Bedminster, New Jersey, a trip that has so far been consumed by roiling tensions on the Korean Peninsula.
 Trump's time away from the White House has been anything but calm, with the President consistently responding to threats from North Korean leader Kim Jong Un, who has threatened to launch missiles near the US territory of Guam.

-Tom Bossert, Trump's homeland security adviser who is with the President in New Jersey, tweeted Saturday that "the violence and hate in Charlotte (sic) are unacceptable."
+Bossert, who is with the President in New Jersey, tweeted Saturday that "the violence and hate in Charlotte (sic) are unacceptable."

 "Protests must not undermine law and order," he said.
 "Confidence in state/local law enforcement."